TrueCar: Drafting Off Vroom's IPO (Think Days Of Thunder) (NASDAQ:TRUE)

 Exhibit D: Future Road Map for TrueCar

 TrueCar's goal is to be the first online marketplace to support a fully remote car-buying process.
-This is a three step process:
+This is a three-step process:

 - Phase 1 is already complete, consumers can visit truecar.com, find the car they want, compare pricing across dealers, receive upfront guaranteed cash offers on their trade-in, and most importantly, connect with a dealer enrolled in our Buy From Home experience who can help them complete the rest of the process online or otherwise, without contact.
 I'd like to underscore, we believe we are now the only digital marketplace with fully integrated new car trade-in solution.